Cutting Edge Cryo Makes the Switch from Nitrogen-Based to All-Natural Z Cryo for Localized Treatments and Facial Cryotherapy

 Read the Q&A and then scroll below for the video by Cutting Edge Cryo

 Scroll down for video.

 In late 2020, Cutting Edge Cryo made the switch from nitrogen-based to all-natural Zimmer electric devices for localized cryotherapy treatments and facial cryotherapy.
-Ethan Colavecchio, the store manager, said in a video for Z News that they are extremely happy with the decision.
+Ethan Colavecchio, the store manager, said in a video for A to Z News that they are extremely happy with the decision.
 “It has completely changed the way that we do targeted localized treatments.
 It’s way more effective.
 The treatments themselves are way shorter now.
 We don’t have to spend as much time on the localized points,” said Colavecchio.

 Localized cryotherapy with the Cryo 6 device by Zimmer MedizinSystems targets areas that may be inflamed due to conditions related to aging, sports injuries, athletic workouts, and more.
 The device takes in regular room air and chills it to temperatures as low as -30°C (-22°F).
 The below-freezing air is then delivered to the treatment area via a therapy hose.
 Also known as localized cold therapy, this method has been proven to minimize pain, relax muscles, promote healing, and reduce swelling.

 Among some of the differences between nitrogen-based and the Z Cryo device, are speed, efficiency and safety.
 Cryo 6 decreases the skin temperature quicker, with a lower risk of skin burns and keeps a constant dosage throughout the entire treatment.
 As noted by Colavecchio, this enables the treatment to be performed in less time.
 It also enables the benefits of the therapy to take effect more quickly and reliably, making both practitioner and client happy.